60s Girl Groups

-"60s Girl Groups" is the eighth episode of the fourteenth season of RuPaul's Drag Race.
+"60s Girl Groups" is the eighth episode of the fourteenth season of the American television series RuPaul's Drag Race.
 It originally aired on February 25, 2022.
+The episode's main challenge tasks contestants with writing, recording, and performing choreography to verses as 1960-inspired girl groups.
 Alec Mapa is a guest judge.

-Bosco wins the episode's mini-challenge, and Daya Betty wins the main challenge.
-Kerri Colby is eliminated from the competition after placing in the bottom two and losing a lip-sync against Jasmine Kennedie.
+Daya Betty wins the main challenge.
+Kerri Colby is eliminated from the competition after placing in the bottom two and losing a lip-sync contest against Jasmine Kennedie to "Un-Break My Heart (Hex Hector Remix)" by Toni Braxton.

 Episode

 Alec Mapa (pictured at RuPaul's DragCon LA in 2023) is a guest judge.

+Daya Betty (pictured at RuPaul's DragCon LA in 2023) wins the episode's main challenge.

-For the episode's mini-challenge, the contestants "read" (or playfully insult) each other.
+The contestants return to the Werk Room after no one eliminated on the previous episode.
+On a new day, RuPaul greets the group and introduces the mini-challenge, which tasks the contestants with "reading" (or playfully insulting) each other.
 Bosco wins the mini-challenge.

-For the main challenge, the contestants write, record, and perform verses as 1960s-inspired girl groups.
+RuPaul then reveals the main challenge, which tasks the contestants with writing, recording, and performing choreography to verses as 1960s-inspired girl groups.
+The contestants choose their own groups, then begin to writer verses and rehearse.
+Following are the group names and members: